syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

                        ShowCloseButton="True">
         <sfPopup:SfPopup.ContentTemplate>
           <DataTemplate>
             <Label Text="A pop-up is a graphical user interface display area that suddenly appears in the foreground of the visual interface.
-Pop-up can be initiated by single or double tap or can simply be timed to occur.
-A pop-up window should be smaller than the background window or interface; otherwise, its a replacement interface."
+Pop-up can be initiated by single or double tap or can be timed to occur.
+A pop-up window should be smaller than the background window or interface; otherwise, it's a replacement interface."
                    TextColor="Black"
                    FontSize="14"
                    FontFamily="Roboto"